 Vegetarian Sandwiches and Subs

 Two real meat-free subs anchor the menu.
-The Veggie Delite is the classic: your choice of bread piled with lettuce, tomatoes, cucumbers, green peppers, onions, olives, and pickles, plus cheese and sauce.
+The Veggie Delite is the classic: your choice of bread piled with lettuce, tomato, cucumbers, green peppers, onions, spinach, black olives, banana peppers, and pickles, plus cheese and sauce.
 Add avocado where it’s offered for more staying power.
 The Veggie Patty sub swaps in Subway’s meat-free patty (a mix of vegetables and grains) for a heartier, protein-forward option — just confirm your location carries it.

-Either one is easy to bulk up.
+Either one works as a sandwich or a wrap, and both are easy to bulk up.
 Double the veggies at no extra charge, add cheese, and finish with a sauce that fits your diet.
 Vegetarians have the full topping bar to work with; vegans just skip the cheese and creamy sauces.
+Want it lighter?
+The same build comes as a wrap or salad.

 Breads: most Subway breads are vegan, including Artisan Italian (white), Hearty Multigrain, Sourdough, the Artisan Flatbread, and the wraps.
 The one to watch is Italian Herbs & Cheese — it has cheese baked in, so it’s vegetarian but not vegan.

 Cheeses (American, provolone, Monterey cheddar, pepper jack, and Swiss where offered) are vegetarian but obviously not vegan.
-Sauces: oil, red wine vinegar, yellow mustard, sweet onion, and sweet onion teriyaki are vegan-friendly.
+Sauces and condiments: the vegan-friendly list is wider than most people expect — oil, red wine vinegar, yellow mustard, sweet onion sauce, sweet onion teriyaki, and buffalo sauce are all plant-based, and so are the basics like salt and black pepper.
+To help you keep it simple, a vinaigrette of oil and red wine vinegar (sweet onion sauce works too) is the safest bet for a strict vegan, and it pairs with a wide range of veggies.
 Mayo-based and creamy dressings (ranch, chipotle southwest, creamy sriracha) contain egg or dairy, so they’re vegetarian but not vegan.
-When a specific sauce matters for a strict diet, check Subway’s published allergen guide or ask your location.
+When a specific sauce matters for a strict diet, please check Subway’s published allergen guide or ask your location, since ingredients can vary by region.

 Prefer to skip the bread?
 Order any sub as a chopped salad or protein bowl with no meat — same toppings, same sauces, over greens.
 It’s an easy vegan order when you leave off the cheese and creamy dressings.

-For sides, the cookies are vegetarian but not vegan (they contain egg and dairy).
+For sides, the cookies are vegetarian but not vegan (they contain egg and dairy), and the same goes for Subway’s Sidekicks (the pretzel, churro, and cookie add-ons).
 Chips vary by flavor — some plain varieties are vegan, but read the bag rather than assuming.
 Applesauce, where offered, is a safe vegan side.
+Drinks are simple: fountain sodas, bottled water, and most juices are vegan, while anything with dairy (shakes or cream-based drinks at some locations) is not.
+Subway has scaled back breakfast at most US locations, so don’t plan on a morning vegetarian menu — the standard lineup above is what you’ll find all day.

 What’s Vegan at Subway?

-Vegan ordering at Subway is straightforward once you know the rules.
+Vegan options at Subway are straightforward once you know the rules.
 Start with any bread except Italian Herbs & Cheese, since the rest are dairy- and egg-free.
 Add the Veggie Patty if your store stocks it, or just load up on vegetables for a Veggie Delite.
-Then skip the cheese and choose a vegan sauce: oil, red wine vinegar, yellow mustard, sweet onion, or sweet onion teriyaki all work.
+Then skip the cheese and choose a vegan sauce: oil, red wine vinegar, yellow mustard, sweet onion sauce, sweet onion teriyaki, or buffalo sauce all work.

-The whole vegetable bar is fair game — lettuce, spinach, tomatoes, cucumbers, green peppers, red onions, black olives, jalapeños, banana peppers, and pickles.
-Avocado, where offered, adds richness and is plant-based.
-The same build works as a salad or protein bowl if you’d rather skip the bread entirely.
-What to avoid as a vegan: all cheeses, mayo-based and creamy sauces, the cookies, and the Italian Herbs & Cheese bread.
-Internationally, Subway has rolled out more plant-based products (the UK trialed a Smashed Falafel sub and a vegan patty called the “Plant Patty”), but those aren’t standard on the US menu, so don’t count on them stateside.
+The whole vegetable bar is fair game — lettuce, tomatoes, spinach, cucumbers, green peppers, red onions, black olives, jalapeños, banana peppers, and pickles.
+Avocado slices, sliced or smashed where offered, add richness and are plant-based.
+The same build works as a wrap, salad, or protein bowl if you’d rather skip the standard sub.
+What to avoid as a vegan: all cheeses, mayo-based and creamy sauces, the cookies and Sidekicks, and the Italian Herbs & Cheese bread.
+Internationally, Subway offers more plant-based products (the UK has trialed a Smashed Falafel sub and a vegan “Plant Patty”), but those aren’t standard on the US menu, so don’t count on them stateside.
+Unfortunately, the US plant-based lineup is still thinner than the UK’s.

 Special Dietary Requirements and Allergies